How do you use the word ogni in Italian? What does it mean? How do you pronounce it?

 Idiomatic expressions with ogni in Italian

-Since ogni is a very common word in Italian, there are many expressions featuring this word.
+Since ogni is a very common word in Italian, there are many expressions that use it.
 Some of these are…

 - in ogni caso (in any case, at any rate)